 Our operating results will likely fluctuate from fiscal quarter to fiscal quarter, and from year to year, and are difficult to predict.
 Although we have commenced sales of Qsymia, we may never increase these sales or become profitable.
-In addition, although we have entered into license and commercialization agreements with Sanofi, Endo and Menarini, to commercialize avanafil for the treatment of ED on an exclusive basis in Africa, the Middle East, Turkey, and the CIS, including Russia, to commercialize and promote STENDRA for the treatment of ED in the U.S. and Canada, and to commercialize and promote SPEDRA for the treatment of ED in over 40 European countries, including the EU, plus Australia and New Zealand, respectively, we may not be successful in commercializing avanafil in these territories.
+If we are unable to or decide not to commercialize STENDRA in the U.S. and Canada ourselves, we will have to enter into a collaborative arrangement or strategic alliance to commercialize STENDRA.
+We may be unable to enter into agreements with third parties for STENDRA for these territories on favorable terms or at all, which could delay, impair, or preclude our ability to commercialize STENDRA in these territories.
+In addition, although we have entered into license and commercialization agreements with Sanofi and Menarini, to commercialize avanafil for the treatment of ED on an exclusive basis in Africa, the Middle East, Turkey, and the CIS, including Russia, to commercialize and promote SPEDRA for the treatment of ED in over 40 countries, including the EU, plus Australia and New Zealand, respectively, we may not be successful in commercializing avanafil in these territories.
 Our operating expenses are largely independent of sales in any particular period.
 We believe that our quarterly and annual results of operations may be negatively affected by a variety of factors.
 These factors include, but are not limited to, the level of patient demand for Qsymia and STENDRA, the ability of our distribution partners to process and ship product on a timely basis, the success of our third-party's manufacturing efforts to meet customer demand, fluctuations in foreign exchange rates, investments in sales and marketing efforts to support the sales of Qsymia and STENDRA, investments in the research and development efforts, and expenditures we may incur to acquire additional products.